ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

-In short, assuming that the underlying cryptographic primitives used are secure, any deployment-specific assumptions hold (such as non-collusion), and that user devices don't go permanently offline, then malicious behavior by the Transparency Log is always detected within a bounded amount of time.
+In short, assuming that the underlying cryptographic primitives used are secure, any deployment-specific assumptions hold (such as non-collusion), and that user devices don't go permanently offline, then malicious behavior by the transparency log is always detected within a bounded amount of time.
 The parameters that determine the maximum amount of time before malicious behavior is detected are as follows: